 Doug Jones as Lieutenant Saru

-Rounding out the first announcements, Doug Jones is confirmed to be playing the part of Lieutenant Saru, who will apparently be part of a whole new alien species!
+Rounding out the first announcements, Doug Jones was confirmed to be playing the part of Lieutenant Saru, who will apparently be part of a whole new alien species!
 Doug is well-known for his flexibility, and can convey a wealth of emotion in even the smallest gesture — one of his first TV roles was in Buffy the Vampire Slayer, where he played one of the demons in the award-winning episode "Hush".
 In Hellboy and Fantastic Four: Rise of the Silver Surfer, he gained a reputation for working closely with prosthetic tools to create a cool, otherworldly effect.
 As he told Wonderlancer:

 "What I’ve seen in more recent years is the happy marriage of practical, prosthetic make-up on an actor, coupled with digital enhancements that make a look or certain movements possible that wouldn’t have been possible when I started back in the 80’s.